-Serving Suggestions for these Homemade Vegetarian Burger PattiesYou can serve these patties with your favorite choice of burger buns– sesame, honey-wheat, potato buns or any other flavor you prefer.
-In terms of condiments, we love these with Sriracha-Mayo (recipe in ingredients section) and some spicy arugula.
-If my husband and I are watching our carbs, we have these bun-less, with a large arugula & cucumber salad.
-They are so satisfying in flavor, that we don't miss the bun!
+Serving Suggestions for these Homemade Vegetarian Burger PattiesYou can serve these quinoa vegetarian burger patties with your favorite choice of burger buns: sesame, honey-wheat, potato buns or any other flavor you prefer.
+In terms of condiments, we love these with Sriracha Mayo sauce and some spicy arugula.
+Low-carb burger: If my husband and I are watching our carbs, we have these bun-less, with a large arugula & cucumber salad.
+These veggie burger patties are so satisfying in flavor, that we don't miss the bun!
 This Indian Quinoa burger patty recipe is a great make-ahead vegetarian choices for a BBQ party too!
 You can prepare the quinoa, or even make the patties, a day before and refrigerate them.
 On the day off, take them out an hour before cooking.

-Add-ons: This a very kid-friendly recipe, that is Mom & Dad-approved!
+Tasty Veggie Burger Variations for KidsThis a very kid-friendly recipe, that is Mom & Dad-approved!
 Kids love burgers!
 The amount of nutrition that you can sneak in to these patties, is a work of a genius.
 Quinoa and cheese add a good amount of protein and the veggies give the "green balance" to these patties.
-I keep switching the veggies in this recipe and add chopped spinach, frozen corn, shredded carrots, shredded zucchini, so you can easily customize this recipe to your preferences.
+I keep switching the veggies in this easy veggie burger recipe and add chopped spinach, frozen corn, shredded carrots, shredded zucchini, so you can easily customize this recipe to your preferences.
 I even add a couple of tablespoons of Almond meal in it sometimes.
 It helps in binding and boosts the protein content.
 Pro-Tip: If you're adding more than one freshly grated vegetable, you may want to add 1 tbsp. of cornflour, or 1 egg, so that the patties bind easily.

-Stove-top Method for Quinoa: In a sauce pan, follow step 1 & 2, but don't add peas yet.
-Add 1/2 cup quinoa with 1 cup water.
+How to Cook Quinoa on the StovetopIn a saucepan, follow step 1 & 2, but don't add peas yet.
+Add ½ cup quinoa with 1 cup water.
 Stir and bring to a boil.
 Reduce heat to medium and simmer for 10 minutes.
 Add peas, cover and continue to cook for another 5 minutes.
 Turn off the heat and let it sit for 5 minutes in the pan.
 Garnish with cilantro and lime.
 Serve warm.
 (Adjust the cooking time based on the package directions for your brand.)
 Follow the remaining instructions as-is.

-- 1/2 cup quinoa, rinsed in a mesh sieve
+- ½ cup quinoa rinsed in a mesh sieve

 - 1 tablespoon olive oil

-- 1 teaspoon Cumin Seeds
+- 1 teaspoon cumin seeds

-- 1 small onion, chopped fine (about 3/4 cup)
+- 1 small onion chopped fine (about ¾ cup)

-- 2 medium gold potato, cubed into 1/4 inch pieces (about 1.5 cups)
+- 2 medium gold potato cubed into ¼ inch pieces (about 1.5 cups)

-- 2 green chilies (optional)
+- 2 green chilies optional

-- 3/4-1 teaspoon salt (adjust to taste)
+- ¾ teaspoon salt adjust to taste

-- 3/4 teaspoon turmeric powder
+- ¾ teaspoon turmeric powder

-- 1/2 teaspoon red chili powder
+- ½ teaspoon red chili powder

 - 1 teaspoon coriander powder

-- 1/2 cup frozen peas
+- ½ cup frozen peas

-- 1/2 cup water
+- ½ cup water

-- For Patties:(add after cooking)
+For Patties (add after cooking)

 - 4 tablespoons chopped cilantro

-- 1/2 cup shredded cheese of your choice
+- ½ cup shredded cheese of your choice

-Prep the ingredients.
+- Prep the ingredients.
 Slice onion, peel and cube potatoes, grate or finely chop ginger.
 Rinse the quinoa in a mesh sieve, it removes the bitter coating on the quinoa beads.
-Turn Instant Pot on Sauté.
+Turn the Instant Pot on Sauté.
 When it's hot, add oil and cumin seeds.
 When cumin seeds start sizzling, add grated ginger, onions, green chili and cubed potatoes.
 Saute for 1 minute.

-Add all dry spices, frozen peas, quinoa and water.
+- Add all dry spices, frozen peas, quinoa and water.
 Stir well.
 Close lid.
 Set valve to 'Sealing' mode.
 Cook on MANUAL (High) for 2 minutes.
 Wait for 10 minutes of natural pressure release (NPR 10), and then manually release all pressure.
 Open lid and fluff the quinoa with a fork.
 Add chopped cilantro and lime juice.

-Cool the mixture for 5-10 minutes.
+- Cool the mixture for 5-10 minutes.
 You can even make this a day-ahead.
 Using a fork, mash all the potatoes and add the shredded cheese.
 Mix everything together.
 Wet your palms with water, this prevents the patties from sticking to your hands.
 Using an ice-cream scoop, measure out a scoop and form it into a patty, using your hands.
 Lightly roll the patty in your choice of coating.
 Shake off the excess coating.
 Form all patties and keep aside.